ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 ## Before you begin
 {: #prereqs}

-   * [Install {{site.data.keyword.dev_cli_notm}}](/docs/cli?topic=cloud-cli-getting-started) - Script to install Docker, `kubectl`, IBM Cloud CLI and required plug-ins.
+This tutorial requires:
+* {{site.data.keyword.cloud_notm}} CLI,
+   * {{site.data.keyword.containerfull_notm}} plugin (`kubernetes-service`),
+   * {{site.data.keyword.registryshort_notm}} plugin (`container-registry`),
+   * `dev` plugin,
+* a Docker engine,
+* `kubectl` to interact with Kubernetes clusters,
+* `git` to clone source code repository.

+You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](/docs/tutorials?topic=solution-tutorials-getting-started) guide.

+In addition:
-   * Create a Kubernetes cluster with {{site.data.keyword.containershort_notm}}.
+- create a Kubernetes cluster with {{site.data.keyword.containershort_notm}}.
    - For Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) prior to creating the Kubernetes cluster.
 You may follow the instructions provided under the [Creating a standard VPC Gen 1 compute cluster in the console](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_vpc_ui).
    - For Kubernetes on Classic infrastructure follow the [Creating a standard classic cluster](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_standard) instructions.
-{: #create_cluster}
-   * Obtain a domain for your web application.
+- and obtain a domain for your web application.
 If you don't own a custom domain, you can register one from [IBM Domain Name Service](https://{DomainName}/classic/services/domains).

 ## Deploy a dynamic web application to be accelerated